 Interpretive facilities

 There are several buildings used for educational and interpretive purposes in the park including the Backus-Page House, honey house, barn, old barn foundation, carriage house, agricultural centre, vegetable gardens and orchards.
+Additional cultural heritage interpretive facilities may be constructed or added within the historical zone with approval from the park superintendent.

 Partnerships